 Studying with Professor Yao was very enriching, not only for Taijiquan techniques, but also for my personal development, and it helped me develop my strength of character.

-Training by Doctor Shen Hongxun
+The program by Doctor Shen Hongxun

 Doctor Shen Hongxun becomes a doctor in Western and traditional Chinese medicine.